Minnesota Farm & Rural Helpline

 The Minnesota Farm & Rural Helpline is a free, confidential helpline available 24/7 for farmers and farm families dealing with stress.
 Users can call, text, or email a crisis counselor available 24/7 or use the website to access resources related to crisis intervention, daily living assistance, and business/legal help.
 The helpline is funded by the Minnesota Department of Agriculture (MDA).

 The helpline (833.600.2670) has three options when people call or visit the website:

 - Option 1: Callers are immediately connected to staff and counselors trained in crisis intervention and active listening.
 If necessary, counselors can also transfer callers to the National Suicide Prevention Lifeline (1.800.273.8255).

 - Option 2: This option connects callers who need help with daily living to 211, the United Way in their area.
 These callers might need resources like child care, senior program services, food assistance, or help paying for utilities.

 - Option 3: This option connects callers seeking business or legal help, such as financial counseling, mediation, or legal advice, to MDA staff.
-This option is answered 8:00-4:30 Central Standard Time, but callers can leave a voicemail and receive a follow-up call the next day.
+This option is answered 8:00-4:30 Central time, but callers can leave a voicemail and receive a follow-up call the next day.